katiejyoung/file-transfer-system/README.md

 Note: I was unable to test this program properly using the Jane Austen text, due to the special characters (double quotes specifically) not translating well in Linux (dos2unix didn't fix this).
     I have attached a text file with more total characters than the Austen text, which has transfered properly during testing.
+Note: I prepended the data length to each transmission, using '|' as a separator.
+Any file that has this character will break the program.

 Testing Machine: I SSH'd to the flip servers using Visual Studio Code for testing.